UniStuttgart-VISUS/dpycnf/README.md

 ## Usage

-The information from the configuration file is eventually hold in the class `visus::vvand_config::display_configuration`.
+The information from the configuration file is eventually held in the class `visus::vvand_config::display_configuration`.
 The class is templated with the XML character type of the underlying Expat parser, which you must provide and link with your application.
 Therefore, you normally want to instantiate `visus::vvand_config::display_configuration<XML_Char>`.

 The `display_configuration` class supports two modes of obtaining the information: loading from a file and parsing from an in memory string.
 The former method looks like